forthright/vile/doc/index.md

 From highest to lowest precedence, they are:

-1. Specified via `vile p --gitdiff`
+1. Specified via `vile a --gitdiff`
-2. Specified via `vile p file dir ...`
+2. Specified via `vile a file dir ...`
 3. Specified via `vile.allow`
 4. Specified via `my_plugin.allow`

-So, say you call `vile p -g` it will ignore plugin/top level allow lists, and any path arguments provided.
+So, say you call `vile a -g` it will ignore plugin/top level allow lists, and any path arguments provided.

 ### Combining File Data